VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 And then run a basic test that proves:

 - Boot
-- Launch of VMs with Open Stack
+- The launch of VMs with Open Stack
 - Minimal STX application

 Documentation Impact